ArturoGuerra/tns-csi/TESTING.md

 # Common issues:
 # - NFS client not installed on nodes
-# - Network connectivity from node to storage system
+# - Network connectivity from node to TrueNAS
-# - NFS service not running on storage system
+# - NFS service not running on TrueNAS
 # - Firewall blocking NFS ports (2049)
 ```